Der Ziegelbrenner

-Der Ziegelbrenner ("The Brick Burner") was a German anarchist magazine self-published by Ret Marut, in Munich and Cologne, from 1917 to 1921.
+Der Ziegelbrenner ("The Brick Burner") (Note: Also translated as '"The Brick-Maker".) was a German anarchist satirical magazine self-published by Ret Marut in Munich and Cologne from 1917 to 1921.

 History

 The first issue of Der Ziegelbrenner was published on 1 September 1917.
-Ret Marut was responsible for its publication, editing and content.
+Ret Marut was responsible for its publication, editing, and content.
 The last of its 13 issues appeared on 21 December 1921.

-According to Oskar Maria Graf, Der Ziegelbrenner escaped censorship because the authorities misclassified the publication as a "bricklayer magazine".
+According to Oskar Maria Graf, the magazine escaped censorship because the authorities misclassified it as a bricklayer magazine.